pcengines/apu2-documentation/docs/runtime-configuration.md

 Example command line usage:
 `cb-order coreboot.rom -b iPXE,SATA -o usben=off -o watchdog=300`

-This command will set the boot order to be 1st iPXE then 2nd SATA.
+This command moves iPXE and SATA boot options to the 1st and 2nd positions respectively displacing other options from those positions.
 Additionally it disables booting from USB and sets the watchdog to 300 seconds.

 To achieve the same result using GUI simply run `cb-order coreboot.rom` to open the GUI.